Proton path reconstruction for pCT using Neural Networks: Results

-To further analyse this characteristic, Figure~\ref{fig:second_der}-(a) shows the distribution of the second derivative of the $x$ component of the tracks with respect to the $z$ direction, broken down into quartiles.
+To further analyse this characteristic, Figure~\ref{fig:second_der}-(a) shows the distribution of the second derivative of the $x$ component of the tracks, with respect to the $z$ direction, again for track in which \netname outperforms MLP, broken down into quartiles.
 Large values of this quantity are connected with significant direction change, such as those observed in Figure~\ref{fig:examples}.
-The four lines correspond to the four quartiles of the blue histogram in Figure~\ref{fig:delta_RMSE}.
+The four lines correspond to the four quartiles of the blue histogram in Figure~\ref{fig:delta_RMSE}, as introduced in Figure~\ref{fig:examples}-(b).
 Where \netname exhibits the better performance, we see that the difference between the tracks reconstructed with \netname and MLP grows with increasing values of $\frac{\partial^2x}{\partial z^2}$: the more a trajectory differs from pure MCS scattering, the more the \netname improves over MLP.

-Figure~\ref{fig:second_der}-(b) shows $\frac{\partial^2x}{\partial z^2}$ as a function of $z$.
+Figure~\ref{fig:second_der}-(b) shows the distribution of $\max(\frac{\partial^2x}{\partial z^2})$ as a function of $z$.
 The distribution for the last quartile, corresponding to the largest discrepancies between the two methods, has a notably different behaviour compared to the other three lines.
 It exhibits significantly more events occurring at small and large $z$ values.
 An example of these events can be seen in Figure~\ref{fig:examples}-(b) where we have a strong deflection at $z\approx190$ mm.
 We see that MLP struggles to reproduce this event while the neural network can provide a superior result.